zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 is promising: there is a main `amdgpu-pro` package which depends on `amdgpu-pro-computing` and `amdgpu-pro-graphics`, separating the headless from the gamers.

 However AMD need to fix the packaging before AMDGPU-PRO can leave beta.
-Currently (release 16.30.3-315407) the packages conflict (without declaring 'Conflicts') with packages in Ubuntu 16.04 and so fail halfway installation, leaving you with a stuck APT.
+Currently (release 16.30.3-315407) the packages conflict (without declaring 'Conflicts') with packages in Ubuntu and so fail halfway installation, leaving you with a stuck APT.

 These things need fixing in the AMDGPU-PRO (Beta) Debian packages[^2]:

-1. `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the clinfo tool (by one that has lots less functionality).  **Solution:**
+* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the clinfo tool (by one that has lots less functionality).
+Solution:

     * `amdgpu-pro-computing` should `Depends: clinfo | amdgpu-pro-clinfo` (or better: *Recommends*, unless the `clinfo` utility is indispensable for the proper functioning of the package).
     * `amdgpu-pro-clinfo` must `Conflicts: clinfo`.

-2. `amdgpu-pro-clinfo` depends on `amdgpu-pro-libopencl1`, which conflicts with `ocl-icd-libopencl1`
+* `amdgpu-pro-clinfo` depends on `amdgpu-pro-libopencl1`, which conflicts with `ocl-icd-libopencl1`
-as it replaces the libOpenCL library.  **Solution:**
+as it replaces the libOpenCL library.
+Solution:

     * `amdgpu-pro-clinfo` should `Depends: ocl-icd-libopencl1 | amdgpu-pro-libopencl1`.
 In fact, is
     `amdgpu-pro-libopencl1` needed at all?
 The libOpenCL library is part of the common OpenCL infrastructure (the top layer [described above](#installing-opencl)) and needn't be provided by vendor ICDs.
     * `amdgpu-pro-libopencl1` must `Conflicts: ocl-icd-libopencl1`

-3. `amdgpu-pro-computing` depends on `amdgpu-pro-libopencl-dev`, which conflicts with `ocl-icd-opencl-dev` as it replaces the `libOpenCL.so` symlink.
-It shouldn't do this as that symlink file is part of the common OpenCL infrastructure.  **Solution:**
+* `amdgpu-pro-computing` depends on `amdgpu-pro-libopencl-dev`, which conflicts with `ocl-icd-opencl-dev` as it replaces the `libOpenCL.so` symlink.
+It shouldn't do this as that symlink file is part of the common OpenCL infrastructure.
+Solution:

     * `amdgpu-pro-computing` should `Depends: ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev`, or leave out the `amdgpu-pro-libopencl-dev` altogether (for same reasons as explained above).
     * Moreover, `amdgpu-pro-computing` probably shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` package is a *build* dependency.

-4. `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
+* `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
 This file is provided by `amdgpu-pro-core`, which however also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)).
-This makes it impossible to do a 'CPU-only' install. **Solution:**
+This makes it impossible to do a 'CPU-only' install.
+Solution:

     * Move the `ld.so.conf.d/amdgpu.conf` to package `amdgpu-pro-opencl-icd` as it should be installed together with the libraries in that package.
 Installing that package provide OpenCL CPU support.
     * Create a new `amdgpu-pro-opencl-gpu-icd` package, and make that (as well as `amdgpu-pro-graphics`) depend on the `core` package which has the driver and the radeon blacklist.

 ###### Footnotes